-This is one of the most frequently asked question on which crypto coins to invest in 2021.
+For anyone who is new to cryptocurrency and is ready to invest, the most frequently asked question that comes to one’s mind is: which are the crypto coins to invest in 2023?.
 Investors want to diversify and there is nothing wrong with diversification.

 In traditional investment, we are taught to not put all the eggs in one basket.
 This is true in case of any other asset class.
 However cryptocurrency has its own way of behaving.

 Cryptocurrency generally do not follow traditional way and from my experience diversification does not help.
 Many new investors who are investing in cryptocurrency for the first time or if it is their first cycle, they only have seen one way movement, i.e. upwards.
 Hence, even with diversification, the portfolio is up.